Ulster American Folk Park Omagh – a step back in time

 How to get to the Ulster American Folk Park

-Located just outside Omagh, in County Tyrone, the drive from Belfast takes just over an hour.
+Located just outside Omagh, in County Tyrone, the American folk park Omagh is an easy drive from Belfast which takes just over an hour.
 You can take a bus from Belfast or Derry to the Park.
 From Belfast you would find the bus at the Europa Bus Station – Translink Goldline bus 273 from Belfast to Derry stops in Omagh and will stop on request at the park gates.

 However, either way, a bus from Derry or Belfast will take you at least 3 hours so better to rent a car and drive yourself.